Insufficient engagement leads to unsuitable designs

 Following three decades of heavy investment in European assistive technologies, the industry-led innovations have developed solutions that lack user engagement, ethical consideration and European values.
-Several European countries suffer a substantial lack of research skills in the field of ICT assistive technology solutions, and this extends to few practitioners understanding best practice research on engaging with older people.

 Addressing the Challenge